Rationality of Brauer-Severi surface bundles over rational 3-folds: Introduction

 A natural next step following these advancements is to investigate the stable rationality of Brauer-Severi surface bundles over $\mP^3$.
 In 2017, Kresch and Tschinkel introduced good models of Brauer-Severi surface bundles using the concept of a root stack \cite{MR3993007}.
 With this definition, they constructed a flat family of Brauer-Severi surface bundles over $\mP^2$ \cite[Thm.~1]{MR4046975}, in which the general member is smooth and not stably rational.

 This paper begins by generalizing Theorem 2.6 of \cite{MR4069651} to Brauer-Severi surface bundles over 3-folds.
-In a recent paper \cite{pirutka2023cubicsurfacebundlesbrauer}, Pirutka introduced the notion of the relative unramified cohomology group, which encapsulates the main strategy of our first section.
 After constructing a new (singular) example with a nontrivial unramified Brauer group, we obtain the following result: \begin{restatable}{theorem}{primetheorem} There exists a flat projective family of Brauer-Severi surface bundles over $\mP^3_{\C}$, where a general fiber in this family is smooth and not stably rational. \end{restatable}

 The structure of this paper is as follows: In Section \ref{s:2}, we review some basic facts about Brauer groups and introduce the unramified Brauer group, a stably birational invariant.
 By definition, this is the subgroup of the Brauer group of the function field, whose elements arise from the Brauer classes of a smooth model.
 Recently, significant progress has been made using the unramified Brauer group and the specialization method to show that a very general member of certain classes of varieties is not stably rational (\cite[Section~2.1]{MR3821181}).